VishnuDuttRamachandran/OOP-Workshops/WS01/readme.md

 Also, include the header file needed for `fscanf`.

-Add the global `File* fptr;` above all of the functions inside the namespace.
+Add the global `FILE* fptr;` above all of the functions inside the namespace.

 ### movie module
 Definitions: